eth-educators/ethstaker-guides/alerting.md

 This timer will call and reset your *Low Resources* check every week which is what is expected from the schedule we configured earlier.

 That's it.
-That should give you some good alerting basis.
+That should give you some good alerting foundation.
 There is a lot more you can do with such setup but we will leave that as an exercise to the reader.

 ## Support